Groundhog getting to you?

 Markham Wildlife Control technicians provide groundhog removal solutions for residential, commercial and industrial properties.
 Upon arrival, Markham Wildlife Control technicians will do a thorough inspection and provide a customized solution for your unique groundhog removal issue.
 We deliver humane, professional and effective results in accordance with Ontario rules and regulations.
 Once the groundhog entry-points, main entry-points and potential entry-points are found, the most appropriate removal method is put in action with the option for prevention services.
 The most common animal control method is with a live groundhog trap.
 The animal is baited into the trap with vegetables and once inside, they are relocated to a suitable area no more than 1 kilometer away from where they were initially found.
-To avoid another animal using the burrow, it is recommended to have wildlife prevention services on your property to prevent any further digging and unwanted guests.
+To avoid another animal using the burrow, it is recommended to have wildlife and pest prevention services on your property to prevent any further digging and unwanted guests.

 Groundhogs, also known as Woodchucks are part of a family of mammals called Sciuridae (along with squirrels and marmots).
 As mentioned above, these little guys can cause problems for property owners for many reasons.
 They dig and burrow under structures which can be a nuisance for many, especially homeowners with decks and porches which are perfect and cozy places for groundhogs to bunk in.
 These burrows often serve as safe spaces for a groundhog to hibernate, breed and sleep in.
 With this being said, their burrows are composed of various paths and chambers dedicated to their own separate function.
 In fact, a section of the groundhog burrow is solely used for excretory purposes.
 If you suspect a groundhog’s presence, checking under property structures can be a simple way to validate it.

 Similar to those of other mammals belonging to the Sciuridae family, groundhog fur varies in color, ranging from grey, yellow-brown to chestnut brown tones.
-Underneath the colored coat lies a grey layer of fur that further serves as insulation for cold climates.
+Underneath the colored coat lies a grey layer of fur that further serves as insulation Groundhog Removalfor cold climates.
 Moreover, weighing up to 13 pounds as an adult and measuring roughly 17 to 24 inches in length, these animals are also the largest of the squirrel family.